Lafayette, Indiana minor league baseball history

 Minor league baseball teams were based in Lafayette, Indiana in various seasons between 1909 and 1994.
-Lafayette teams played as members of the Northern State of Indiana League from 1909 to 1911, the Mississippi–Ohio Valley League in 1955, the Midwest League in 1956 and 1957 and 1994 Great Central League, winning two league championships.
-Lafayette was a minor league affiliate of the Cleveland Indians in 1955 and Boston Red Sox in 1956 and 1957.
+Known under various nicknames, Lafayette teams played as members of the Northern State of Indiana League from 1909 to 1911, the Mississippi–Ohio Valley League in 1955, the Midwest League in 1956 and 1957 and 1994 Great Central League, winning two league championships.

+Lafayette played as a minor league affiliate of the Cleveland Indians in 1955 and Boston Red Sox in 1956 and 1957.

+Beginning in 1955, Lafayette played minor league home games at Loeb Stadium.

 History

+1909 to 1911: Northern State of Indiana League

 Lafayette, Indiana first hosted minor league baseball with the 1909 Lafayette Maroons.
 The Lafayette Maroons were members of the six–team Class D level Northern State of Indiana League.
 The Maroons finished as co–league champions in their first season.
 The Bluffton Babes, Huntington Johnnies, Kokomo Wild Cats, Marion Boosters and Wabash Whitecaps joined Lafayette in league play.
 The Maroons finished the 1909 season with a record of 66–39, playing under manager Pete Driver.
-The Bluffton Babes with a 65–38 (.631) record and the Lafayette Maroons with a 66–39 record (.629) tied for 1st place in the standing, as no playoffs were held.
-The teams finished 6.0 games ahead of the 3rd place Huntington Johnnies in the final standings.
+The Bluffton Babes with a 65–38 (.631) record and the Lafayette Maroons with a 66–39 record (.629) tied for first place in the standings, as no playoffs were held.
+The teams finished 6.0 games ahead of the third place Huntington Johnnies in the final standings.

-Continuing play in 1910, the Lafayette Farmers placed 3rd in the Northern State of Indiana League final standings after the league realigned during the season.
+Continuing play in 1910, the Lafayette Farmers placed third in the Northern State of Indiana League final standings after the league realigned during the season.
 The Farmers finished the season with a 39–30 record under managers Fred Payne and Carl Cominger.
 In 1910, the Northern State of Indiana League began the season with four teams.
 On July 2, 1910, the Bluffton Babes and Marion Booster franchises joined league play and games played prior to July 1, 1910, were not counted in the standings.
-The Wabash Rockeries won the league championship with a 46–25 record, finishing 3.5 games ahead of the 2nd place Bluffton Babes and 6.0 games ahead of the 3rd place Lafayette Farmers.
+The Wabash Rockeries won the league championship with a 46–25 record, finishing 3.5 games ahead of the second place Bluffton Babes and 6.0 games ahead of the third place Lafayette Farmers.

 The Lafayette Farmers continued play in 1911, as the Northern State of Indiana League folded during the season.
-Lafayette was in 4th place when the 1911 Northern State of Indiana League folded during the season.
+Lafayette was in fourth place when the 1911 Northern State of Indiana League folded during the season.
 On July 29, 1911, the Farmers had a record of 28–37 under Carl Cominger when the league permanently folded.
-Lafayette finished 13.0 games behind the Marion Boosters in the final standings.
+Lafayette finished 13.0 games behind the first place Marion Boosters in the final standings.